 - Trying to wave a bug out of the car

-Some of these may sound a bit silly, at first glance – but that doesn’t make them any less dangerous.
-Any driver whose full attention is not driving can post a risk to other drivers.
+Some of these may sound minor at first glance – but that doesn’t make them any less dangerous.
+Any driver whose full attention is not driving poses a risk to other drivers.

 Schedule a free consultation with an experienced distracted car accident attorney in Oklahoma today